American Revolutionary War: Territory

-The expanse of territory that was now the United States was ceded from its colonial mother country alone.
-It included millions of sparsely settled acres south of the Great Lakes Line between the Appalachian Mountains and the Mississippi River.
-The tentative colonial migration west became a flood during the years of the Revolutionary War.
-Virginia's Kentucky County counted 150 men in 1775.
-By 1790 fifteen years later, it numbered over 73,000 and was seeking statehood in the United States.
+The expanse of territory that was now the US included millions of sparsely settled acres south of the Great Lakes between the Appalachian Mountains and the Mississippi River, much of which was part of Canada.
+The tentative colonial migration west became a flood during the war.

-Britain's extended post-war policy for the US continued to try to establish an Indian buffer state below the Great Lakes as late as 1814 during the War of 1812.
-The formally acquired western American lands continued to be populated by a dozen or so American Indian tribes that had been British allies for the most part.
-Though British forts on their lands had been ceded to either the French or the British prior to the creation of the United States, Natives were not referred to in the British cession to the US.

-While tribes were not consulted by the British for the treaty, in practice the British refused to abandon the forts on territory they formally transferred.
-Instead, they provisioned military allies for continuing frontier raids and sponsored the Northwest Indian War (1785–1795), including erecting an additional British Fort Miami (Ohio).
-British sponsorship of local warfare on the United States continued until the Anglo-American Jay Treaty went into effect.
-At the same time, the Spanish also sponsored war within the US by Indian proxies in its Southwest Territory ceded by France to Britain, then Britain to the Americans.
+Britain's extended post-war policy for the US continued to try to establish an Indian barrier state below the Great Lakes as late as 1814 during the War of 1812.
+The formally acquired western American lands continued to be populated by Indigenous tribes that had mostly been British allies.
+In practice the British refused to abandon the forts on territory they formally transferred.
+Instead, they provisioned military allies for continuing frontier raids and sponsored the Northwest Indian War (1785–1795).
+British sponsorship of local warfare on the US continued until the Anglo-American Jay Treaty, authored by Hamilton, went into effect on February 29, 1796.

-Of the European powers with American colonies adjacent to the newly created United States, Spain was most threatened by American independence, and it was correspondingly the most hostile to it.
+Of the European powers with American colonies adjacent to the newly created US, Spain was most threatened by American independence, and it was correspondingly the most hostile to it.
 Its territory adjacent to the US was relatively undefended, so Spanish policy developed a combination of initiatives.
-Spanish soft power diplomatically challenged the British territorial cession west to the Mississippi and the previous northern boundaries of Spanish Florida.
+Spanish soft power diplomatically challenged the British territorial cession west to the Mississippi River and the previous northern boundaries of Spanish Florida.
 It imposed a high tariff on American goods, then blocked American settler access to the port of New Orleans.
-Spanish hard power extended war alliances and arms to Southwestern Natives to resist American settlement.
-A former Continental Army General, James Wilkinson settled in Kentucky County, Virginia in 1784, and there he fostered settler secession from Virginia during the Spanish-allied Chickamauga Cherokee war.
-Beginning in 1787, he received pay as Spanish Agent 13, and subsequently expanded his efforts to persuade American settlers west of the Appalachians to secede from the United States, first in the Washington administration, and later again in the Jefferson administration.
+At the same time, the Spanish also sponsored war within the US by Indian proxies in its Southwest Territory ceded by France to Britain, then Britain to the Americans.